-The second, and most important, observation is the appearance of stagflation in the data.
-Stagflation appears in Table 1 as an increase in inflation as the economy moves from an expansion to a contraction phase.
-There were three episodes in which inflation, as measured by the growth in the GDP deflator, was near nine percent per annum.
-In two of these three episodes real output contracted sharply (i.e., in 1973.4-1975.1 and 1980.1-1980.2), and in the third it grew very slowly (i.e., in 1980.2 - 1981.2).
+three episodes real output contracted sharply (i.e., in 1973.4-1975.1 and 1980.1-1980.2), and in the third it grew very slowly (i.e., in 1980.2-1981.2).
 Indeed, in all but one contraction (i.e., with the exception of the second Volcker recession in 1981.2-1982.4), average inflation during the contraction was higher than during the previous expansion.

-Figure 1 shows the percentage change in the nominal price of oil since March 1971, when the U.S. became dependent on oil imports from the Middle East (see section VIII).
-Episodes of so-called oil shocks are indicated by vertical bars and include the 1973-74 OPEC oil price increase after the October war of 1973, the 1979-80 price increases following the Iranian revolution in late 1978 and the outbreak of the Iran-Iraq war in late 1980, the collapse of OPEC and of the oil price in early 1986, the oil price spike following the invasion of Kuwait in 1990, and the most recent period of OPEC price management since March 1999.
+Figure 1 shows the percentage change in the nominal price of oil since March 1971, when the U.S. became dependent on oil imports from the Middle East (see Section 8).
+Episodes of so-called oil shocks are indicated by vertical bars and include the 1973-1974 OPEC oil price increase after the October war of 1973, the 1979-1980 price increases following the Iranian revolution in late 1978 and the outbreak of the Iran-Iraq war in late 1980, the collapse of OPEC and of the oil price in early 1986, the oil price spike following the invasion of Kuwait in 1990, and the most recent period of OPEC price management since March 1999.
 The coincidence of two large increases in the price of imported oil in the 1970s and two periods of strong stagflation has spurred interest in a causal link from "oil shocks" to stagflation, although casual inspection of Figure 1 and Table 1 suggests that this link is far less apparent for other episodes.

 The decade of the 1970s also coincided with fundamental changes in monetary policy and in attitudes toward inflation, as the Bretton Woods system collapsed.
 Monetary policy became much more expansionary on average and more unstable in the 1970s than in the 1960s.
-One reason that these developments are often considered less important in discussions of stagflation is the perception that monetary factors are unlikely to generate stagflation of sufficient magnitude (see Blinder 1979).
-As we will show in section III, this perception is incorrect.
-Another reason for the popularity of the oil price shock explanation of stagflation is the fact that both the phenomenon of stagflation and that of major upheavals in the oil market occurred for the first time in the 1970s, although Table 1 suggests that stagflation pre-dates the first oil price shock of late 1973.
+One reason that these developments are often considered less important in discussions of stagflation is the perception that monetary factors are unlikely to generate stagflation of sufficient magnitude (see Blinder, 1979).
+As we will show in Section 3, this perception is incorrect.
+Another reason for the popularity of the oil-price-shock explanation of stagflation is the fact that both the phenomenon of stagflation and that of major upheavals in the oil market occurred for the first time in the 1970s, although Table 1 suggests that stagflation predates the first oil price shock of late 1973.
 Although oil price shocks continue to occur, there have been no major episodes of stagflation since the 1970s.